leejb91/project2/x_league_app/README.md

 - Heroku

 ##Design
-The website utilizes bootstrap to create a minimalistic look with just black and white colors.
-The stats are shown in tables with links that are intuitive for easy navigation.
+The website utilizes bootstrap to create a clean and modern look.
+The users (logged in or not) are able to navigate through the navigation bar or pages to view the stats for a team or player.
+If the user chooses to sign in, he/she will be able to choose a "favorite" player and set it as his/her home page for easy access.
+The stats are portrayed in tables with links that are intuitive for easy navigation.

 ##Get Started
 1. Open up your web browser.
 2. Input link https://shrouded-ocean-86275.herokuapp.com/.
+3. Log in to set up a personalized home page.

 ##Deploying to Heroku